Don't Be Comfortable With Religion! (A Brief Study)

-Definition of Religion: Man devising a way to live life and worship God that man feels is correct or that makes sense in man's mind.
-It is man explaining God.
+Definition of Religion: Man's devising a way to live life and worship God that he (the individual) feels is correct or that makes sense in that individual's mind. * It is man's endeavor to explain God.*

-Be careful, as soon as you devise a plan to endeavor to make life go smoothly, there is most likely religion at its core.
-God does not want man to create guidelines to worship Him, or to create guidelines of behavior for himself.
-He wants us to listen to His guidelines and follow them.
+Be careful!
+As soon as you devise a plan, to make life go smoothly, without mishap, and a way put God in a human-sized box, there is religion at its core.
+God does not want man to create guidelines to worship Him, or to create guidelines of behavior for himself and deciding what is right for him or wrong for him.
+God wants us to listen to His guidelines and follow them.
 He wants us to learn to obey Him and take Him at His word.
 Since man is not the author of this body of guidelines that God has given, some of the things God has said will be difficult or impossible to do in man's own strength.
-These things in God's law may make little or no sense to a man that is not connected to God, or not walking with Him.
+These things in God's will may make little or no sense to a man that is not connected to God in a spiritual way, or not walking with Him.
 We are, after all, sinners that pull away from God at every turn.

 There are many variations of religion because each man tries to cover the bases of their favorite aspects of eternity using only their finite minds.
 People will search until they find a way of belief with which they can feel comfortable.
 Each "system of belief" seeks to explain God, to break God down to edible man-sized bites, essentially creating an idol of who God actually is.
-If a person does not find a group that suits his comfort zone or his own sensibilities he may begin his own or settle for no group, practicing his religion in his way, in private.
+If a person does not find a group that suits his comfort zone or his own sensibilities he may begin his own group that he leads or settle for no group at all, practicing his religion in his way, in private.

 There will always be people that claim to have a "worship-less life" but those people are deceiving themselves because all people worship something.
 If they do not worship God, they will worship money or success or power or knowledge or even their own mind and thoughts, their own needs and desires.
 Man is irresistibly religious.
 A person will either worship God or will have a religion in some form, but they will worship something.
 Remember, religion seeks to make sense of life's profound questions by applying finite thought to it and devising rules that seem to encompass eternal spiritual things.
 Religion in varying forms is present everywhere and so is also present in political groups, in social reform groups, and in scientific think tanks.
 All people worship something.

-So far we have covered how all people worship something and touched on how people disconnected from God will create a way to feel like they are addressing the spiritual problems of life.
-Now I would like to consider how religion infiltrates churches of believers most of which are connected to God and that are worshiping and walking with God.
+People disconnected from God will create a way to feel like they are addressing the spiritual problems of life, but now, I would like to consider how religion infiltrates churches of believers most of which are connected to God and that are worshiping and walking with God.

 Religion is an attitude we allow to develop in us in which we stop turning to the sole rule of truth and practice, the Bible, for doctrine and measuring our steps.
-Instead we begin to think outside of the parameters of God's Word.
+Instead, we begin to think outside of the parameters of God's Word.
 We begin to place human logic or human emotion over "Thus Sayeth The Lord."
 These people of which I speak are individuals that do know Him, are aware of the Bible, and still insist on practicing religion.
 To be clear, I'm not speaking of individual church groups that have differing ways of expressing worship to God when I mention believers "practicing religion," I'm referring to people creating religion individually or in a group within that church.
 I'm also not referring to people that are called to a different assembly by God to serve there.
 God does, at times, move people to be "unsettled" in one group of believers and calls them to another because there is where they will better serve.
-You can tell God is in that move because they do settle in and serve, feeling at peace and at home.
-These are not just church hoppers that go from assembly to assembly, seeking the "perfect church for them."
+You can tell God is in that move because they do settle in and serve, feeling at peace and at home where they have been spiritually relocated.
+These are not just church-hoppers that go from assembly to assembly, seeking the "perfect church for them."
 Church hoppers want religion, not worship.